Deadline: November 15 annually

 - Apple Safari

-If all else fails, email Steph and Maia at firstname.lastname@example.org and they will email you a copy of the package
+If all else fails, email Steph and Maia at firstname.lastname@example.org and they will email you the PDF documents directly.

 The Exhibitions & Education Coordinators along with the SCC Curatorial Committee assess all applications annually.
-Additional curatorial meetings may be scheduled as decided by the Exhibitions & Education Coordinators and scheduling needs.
 Information from each applicant is sent to members of the Curatorial Committee prior to the annual review meeting, where proposals are considered along with their support material.
-The Curatorial Committee acts in an advisory capacity to the Coordinators.
+The Curatorial Committee acts in an advisory capacity to the Exhibitions Coordinators.
+Applicants will be informed of the Curatorial Committee and Exhibitions Department’s decisions following the curatorial meeting in late December – mid January of each year.
+Additional Curatorial Committee meetings may be scheduled as decided by the Exhibitions and Education Coordinators.

 You can also refer to this blog post for more information or tips for submitting your proposal!